Domiii/dbux/dbux-code/README.md

 If you want to invoke Dbux independently, make sure to press the button in the "Applications" view to start the server (if not started already).

-# How does Dbux work
+# How does Dbux work?

 Please refer to the [main page](https://github.com/Domiii/dbux/tree/master/#readme) for more information on how Dbux works, how to configure it, performance considerations and more.